SamPIngram/DVHStatGrab/README.md

 - This package assumes that the users are able to match the correct structure and dose files themselves.
 There are no checks via the plan file that these are related.
 This does make it a viable solution in cases where the plan file is not available.

 ### TODOs
-- Isolate DVH code and remove requirements for matplotlib
+- Isolate DVH code and remove requirements that aren't needed (e.g. matplotlib).
 - Add functionality for *simple* dose summation (i.e. assumes single structure file and multiple dose files with the same co-ordinate space.)

 ### For Pyinstaller: